hawnnguyen/solution-pattern-registry/patterns-solution-client/README.md

 ## Troubleshooting

-If you encounter OpenSSL-related issues:
+If you encounter issues:
-1. Make sure you're using the `--openssl-legacy-provider` flag during installation
+1. Make sure you're using Node.js v22.13.0 or higher
-2. Use Node.js v23.7.0 or higher
+2. Check that all dependencies are installed correctly
 3. Clear npm cache if needed: `npm cache clean --force`